m-ramm/SportsReports/Planning/Analysis of Alternatives.md

 Disadvantages

 - Isn&#39;t as popular as Chrome, so won&#39;t serve as a good benchmark
+- Developers have not used Firefox developer tools before

 # Decision

 Platform

 - Web App: as it will have a lower maintenance cost, and can target a wider audience
-- Browser: will target for Chrome as it&#39;s the most popular browser, but shouldn&#39;t make too much of a difference
+- Browser: will target for Chrome as it&#39;s the most popular browser, developers have more experience with Chrome as well but shouldn&#39;t make too much of a difference